Like and share the article here:

 Myth Buster: Is Fragrance in Skincare Bad?

-How do you feel when you slather on some scented skin cream?
+How do you feel when you slather on some scented body lotion?
 We bet you feel pretty good.
 A product with fragrance can evoke a change of mood in an instant – from joy to nostalgia, our sense of smell is intrinsically linked to our emotions.

 Not only are nose-pleasing products often perceived as more luxurious, but fragrance can also do the handy job of masking the scent of other, less appealing ingredients.
 Win, win right?
-Well, it’s a little more complicated than that.
+Well, it’s a little more complicated than that – especially if you have sensitive skin.

-Skin + Me spoke to Consultant Dermatologist, Dr Malvina Cunningham about fragrance in your products, skin sensitivities and easy ways to navigate the sweet-smelling (but potentially triggering) maze that is scented skincare.
+Skin + Me spoke to Consultant Dermatologist, Dr Malvina Cunningham and Head of Medical Dr Jason Thomson about fragrance in your products, skin sensitivities and how to navigate the sweet (but potentially triggering) maze that is scented skincare.

-Skin + Me: Let’s start from the product development stage – why might fragrance be added to a beauty product?
+Let’s talk about the product development stage – why might fragrance be added to a beauty product?

-Dr Malvina: Fragrance can be natural (like essential oils) or synthetic (chemical) and is used to change the smell of a product.
+Dr Malvina: Fragrance can be natural (like essential oils) or synthetic (man-made) and is used to change the smell of a product.
 Without fragrance, many cosmetic products would simply smell unpleasant.

 Fragrance can be found in all cosmetic products – from soaps to creams, mascaras and toothpaste.
 It can even be found in ‘unscented’ products.
 Occasionally it’s not even on the ingredients list, for instance if it’s added to the product for a different function such as an emulsifier or preservative.